curityio/grafana/README.md

 ## Teardown

-Once you're done with evaluating the dashboard run `docker compose rm` to remove any created containers.
+Once you're done with evaluating the dashboard run `docker compose down` to remove any created containers.

 # Contributing